Michael Gunning: Personal life

 Gunning came out as gay whilst appearing on the reality dating show The Bi Life on E!
 Entertainment, making him Jamaica's first openly gay athlete on the National Team.
 During the show, he explained he wanted to inspire more people to be themselves in sport and be a LGBT role model for younger sports people to look up to.
 He later went on to win the Pride Award at the Attitude Pride Awards 2019 for his efforts to raise LGBTQ+ visibility around the globe in sports.

 After retiring from competitive swimming in 2022, Gunning travelled to Jamaica with Tom Daley for BBC One's 'Tom Daley: Illegal to be Me' documentary.
 When asked about his experiences, he opened up around the bullying and hate messages he's received since coming out as gay, and his goals to support the LGBT community in the future.

 Gunning continually champions LGBTQ+ rights and mental health in sport, and has spoken openly about both in multiple media publications.
-He also became a Kaleidoscope Trust Patron, alongside Tom Daley OBE, Munroe Bergdoff, Dustin Lance Black and Kyle De'Volle.
+He also became a Kaleidoscope Trust Patron, alongside Tom Daley OBE, Munroe Bergdorf, Dustin Lance Black and Kyle De'Volle.
 During the Summer of 2022, Gunning officially opened Pride House Birmingham at the 2022 Commonwealth Games and serves as an ambassador for Pride House International for the Paris 2024 and LA 2028 Olympic Games.